Islamic Saudi Academy

 Former university preparatory school in Virginia, U.S.

 The Islamic Saudi Academy of Washington (الاكاديمية الاسلامية السعودية) was an International Baccalaureate (IB) World university preparatory school in Northern Virginia, accredited with the Southern Association of Colleges and Schools and authorized by IB in December 2008.
 It had classes from pre-kindergarten to twelfth grade, and had a final enrollment of more than 1,200 students.

 The academy was funded by the Embassy of Saudi Arabia in Washington, D.C.
 In 2011, ISA graduated its first international baccalaureate class.
 Four students received their full IB diploma and one of them was able to earn bilingual diploma.
 As of 2007, approximately 30% of the roughly 1,000 students were Saudi Arabian citizens.
 The school closed in 2016, replaced by the new King Abdullah Academy later that year.
+That school closed in 2025.

 Overview

 The school was founded in 1984 by the Government of Saudi Arabia.
 Located in Fairfax County, Virginia, the school offered instruction from pre-kindergarten through twelve.
 The school was bilingual, with mandatory classes in English and Arabic.
-However, they also offered other languages such as Spanish.
+However, it also offered other languages such as Spanish.

 History

 The school was founded in August 1984 by a decree of King Fahd and originally served grades K–6.
 The Saudi government purchased the 34-acre campus of the former Fairfax Christian School in Fairfax from owner Robert L. Thoburn for $3 million as a site for the school.

 The school proved so popular that by 1986 the school rented the former Dunn Loring Elementary School, which had closed in 1978, to provide space for its burgeoning student body.

 Following the leasing of the Dunn Loring site, the school expanded its education program to include grades 7–12.

 When the lease on the Dunn Loring site expired, the school leased the former Mount Vernon High School in Mount Vernon, Virginia, near Alexandria, spending $5 million to renovate the nearly 50-year-old building.
 The academy moved into the Alexandria site in 1989.
 For much of its history it maintained two campuses: the main campus near Alexandria and the West Campus in Fairfax Station, near Fairfax.

 In December 2015 there were plans for the school to move to a new campus near Herndon.
 The original ISA closed in June 2016, and the new King Abdullah Academy near Herndon opened in Fall 2016.